-We and our partners will put in place a range of safety measures to support social distancing as businesses in the city centre begin to reopen.
+We and our partners have put in place a range of safety measures to support social distancing in the city centre.

 The practical measures will help you visit, shop or work in the city centre safely and conveniently.
 They will also help shops and businesses as they resume trading and seek to attract much-needed custom.

 If you’re using public transport during the coronavirus outbreak, check the provider’s website and the government’s guidance on safe travel before you travel.
 Our travel to Cambridge webpage provides links to public-transport providers.

 We have introduced the following measures around the city centre:

 - Advisory vehicle restrictions on Market Hill to allow safe operation of the market

 - Pedestrian areas and one-way systems with enforcement of traffic restrictions